xd009642/xd009642.github.io/_posts/2024-08-23-snapshot-testing-neural-networks.markdown

 a powerful tool to complement your other testing methods.
 I hope this post has proven somewhat enlightening and I did enjoy getting to prototype and merge in an idea I've been playing around in my head for a while.

+As a final note on more general snapshot testing of neural networks or machine learning algorithms.
+Often you will be porting from Python to Rust, so collecting snapshots from the Python code and then using them to test the Rust port is a good approach to be confident in your ported implementation.